maheshj01/navbar_router/README.md

   ***destinations***: A List of `DestinationRouter` to show when the user taps the [NavbarItem].
   Each DestinationRouter specifies a List of Destinations, initialRoute, and the navbarItem corresponding to that destination.

+  **type**: The type of NavigationBar to be passed to NavbarRouter defaults to `NavbarType.standard`.
+This allows you to choose between the default `NavbarType.standard` and `NavbarType.notched`.

   ***decoration*** : The decoraton for Navbar has all the properties you would expect in a [BottomNavigationBar] to adjust the style of the Navbar.

   ***destinationAnimationCurve***: Curve for the destination animation when the user taps a navbar item.
 Defaults to `Curves.fastOutSlowIn`.